 VIII The Work

-On repetition, discipline, and continuity
+On repetition, discipline, and steadiness

-There was no framework to step into.
+There was no framework

 No system to enter.